 Twenty years ago, diamond market leader De Beers launched the 3-stone diamond ring, which to this very day is still considered a romantic, lavish gift to celebrate engagements and weddings.

-However, in modern times, we’ve collectively scaled back the 3-stone diamond engagement ring.
-In 2021, petite side stones became the modern variation and delicate alternative to this prized favourite – cementing itself as its own feature in engagement ring styles.
+However, in modern times, we’ve collectively scaled back the 3-stone diamond ring.
+In 2023, petite side stones became the modern variation and delicate alternative to this prized favourite – cementing itself as its own feature in trending engagement ring styles.

 There’s a gemstone that ebbs and flows in popularity throughout eras, and it made quite the mark for loved-up couples in the year that was.
-We’re talking about emerald rings.
+We’re talking about consistently trendy emerald rings.

 For the lovers of symbolism, the emerald gemstone has long been identified as a symbol of truth and love.
 Some even say the emerald was the very gemstone of the goddess Venus, a bringer of love and hope.